Kaskirbayeva/ML-model-to-predict-LOS-/README.md

 ### Input Files

-The final feature-engineered dataset used for model development, comprising the training and test split, is stored as `synthetic_train.rds` and `synthetic_test.rds, while the corresponding dataset reserved for external temporal validation is stored as `synthetic_external2023.rds`.
+The final feature-engineered dataset used for model development, comprising the training and test split, is stored as `synthetic_train.rds` and `synthetic_test.rds`, while the corresponding dataset reserved for external temporal validation is stored as `synthetic_external2023.rds`.

 ## Methodology